 To live stream on YouTube, you need a few things.
 First, you need a YouTube/Google account.
 Second, you need to “verify” your account.
 Note that if you want to embed your stream on an external site, you need to link an approved AdSense account to your YouTube account.

 Once you have met these qualifications, there are two ways to get started.
 “Stream now” is a fast and easy way to begin streaming.
-This method allows you to use your webcam or other connected camera.
+This method allows you to use your webcam or another connected camera.

 Alternatively, “Events” allow you to pre-schedule a live event, invite people in advance, set up backup streams, and so on.
 “Events” also enable you to use higher-quality cameras connected to encoders.